Medal of Honor: Underground

-Medal of Honor: Underground is a 2000 first-person shooter video game developed by DreamWorks Interactive and published by Electronic Arts.
-It is the second installment in the Medal of Honor series and was released for the PlayStation with an adapted port later for the Game Boy Advance, developed by Rebellion Developments.
+Medal of Honor: Underground is a 2000 first-person shooter video game developed by DreamWorks Interactive and published by Electronic Arts as the second installment in the Medal of Honor video game series and was released for the PlayStation with an adapted port later for the Game Boy Advance, developed by Rebellion Developments.

 In 2002, the game was re-released in Europe as part of the compilation Medal of Honor / Medal of Honor: Underground.
 It later was re-released a second time on the North American PlayStation Network for the PlayStation 3 and PlayStation Portable.
 It was the last game developed by DreamWorks Interactive when the studio was still jointly owned by Microsoft Games and DreamWorks SKG.
 During the game's release, the studio was renamed EA Los Angeles.

 Gameplay

 The gameplay is much like its predecessor requiring the player to complete objectives by acquiring items, interacting with objects and destroying specified targets as well as the use of four different weapons and disguise against enemies.
 As well as new types of weapons, the new mechanics in the game are fighting against tanks and halftracks in three out of eight missions and fighting alongside friendly allies.

 After completing the game, the player can play a non-canon bonus level, named "Panzerknacker Unleashed", in which the player plays as Lieutenant Jimmy Patterson.
 Many strange enemies are fought at a castle, including gun-toting and vehicle-driving dogs, knights carrying battle axes, zombie soldiers (with bodies that explode seconds after being killed), robotic soldiers which look like large nutcrackers, called Panzerknacker.
 The objective of all of the three missions available in this level is to build a Panzerknacker, who assists in the final mission.